colinangusmackay/family-tree/gedcom-info/sources/@43991336@-1960-cumming,-james,-williamina-&-donald-b-edinburgh,-scotland,-electoral-registers,-1832-1966-.md

 Field | Detail
 ---:|:---
-Publication | Register of Voters For the City of Edinburgh and the Burgh of Leith Originator / Author |
+Publication | Register of Voters For the City of Edinburgh and the Burgh of Leith Date | 1960
-Date | 1960
-Responsible Agency | Edinburgh City Archives
+Responsible Agency | Edinburgh City Archives References | Sl56/153
-Filed by Entry |
-References | Sl56/153

 ## Text